 - 8. Sleeping in class is prohibited. - 9.
 Unprofessional Communication: Future Professionals and Staff are to maintain respectful and professional communication at all times.
 Some examples of unprofessional communication include, but are not limited to: yelling or raising your voice when communicating; use physical presence or location to emphasize a point; rude, offensive, and/or abusive language; swearing/use of profanity; uncooperative behavior during regular activities or processes, and repeatedly speaking over others. - 10.
-Lying to or dishonesty with an Administrator: providing false information to a School Administrator is prohibited. - 11.
-Failing to be actively engaged in school-related activities.
-Future Professionals are expected to be continuously working on school-related projects, assignments, clinic practical worksheets, reading theory, or test preparation during school hours. - 12.
+Lying to or dishonesty with an Administrator: providing false information to a School Administrator is prohibited.

+- Failing to be actively engaged in school-related activities.
+Future Professionals are expected to be continuously working on school-related projects, assignments, clinic practical worksheets, reading theory, or test preparation during school hours.
+This includes attending all scheduled educational opportunities, like Theory and Specialty Classes. - a.
+Failure to or refusal to engage in school related work is prohibited. - b.
+Refusing to take a clinic classroom guest. - 12.
 Failing to follow the Student Professional Guidelines.